OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **1.1 About This Document**

-This document helps users to get started in evaluating the Intel® Open FPGA Stack (Intel OFS) for Intel Stratix 10 FPGA targeting the Intel FPGA PAC D5005.
+This document helps users to get started in evaluating the Intel® Open FPGA Stack (OFS) for Intel Stratix 10 FPGA targeting the Intel FPGA PAC D5005.
 After reviewing the document a user shall be able to:

-- Set up a development environment with all Intel OFS ingredients
+- Set up a development environment with all OFS ingredients
-- Build and install the Intel OFS Linux Kernel drivers
+- Build and install the OFS Linux Kernel drivers
-- Build and install the Open Programmable Acceleration Engine Software Development Kit (OPAE SDK) software on top of the Intel OFS Linux kernel drivers
+- Build and install the Open Programmable Acceleration Engine Software Development Kit (OPAE SDK) software on top of the OFS Linux kernel drivers
-- Flash an Intel OFS FIM binary onto the Intel® FPGA PAC D5005
+- Flash an OFS FIM binary onto the Intel® FPGA PAC D5005
-- Verify the functionality of Intel OFS on an Intel FPGA PAC D5005 board
+- Verify the functionality of OFS on an Intel FPGA PAC D5005 board
-- Know where to find additional information on all Intel OFS ingredients
+- Know where to find additional information on all OFS ingredients

 The following flow charts show a high level overview of the initial bringup process, split into three sequential diagrams.